CIS565-Fall-2019/Project2-Number-Algorithms/Project2-Stream-Compaction/README.md

   * As input size increases, GPU-Naive is doing more additions (which are doubling), hence, the performance is taking the hit.
   * As input size increases, GPU-Work Efficient time less complexity and less additions take the precedence over Serial-CPU and Vaive-       GPU and starts performing better.

+#### Can you find the performance bottlenecks?
+Is it memory I/O?
+Computation?
+Is it different for each implementation?

+Here, we can observe that the bottleneck for Work-efficient GPU stream compaction is the number of cuda Malloc we need to do when we are calling the Work-efficient scan.
+That is one of the unnecessary memory copy in and out which is the reason for initial bottleneck in the algoirthm with respect to the CPU one.
+Also, we observe that the

 #### Paste the output of the test program into a triple-backtick block in your README.